ivmai/bdwgc/doc/overview.md

 [Asymptote LaTeX-compatible vector graphics language](http://asymptote.sf.net/).

-# More information on the BDWGC primary site
+## Information provided on the BDWGC site

 [A simple illustration of how to build and use the collector](simple_example.md).